Korean Mushrooms That Make Great Vegetarian Dishes

 On top of its health benefits, Neutari Beoseot is versatile in terms of cooking.

-You can use it to make spicy soups, pancakes, and seasoned namul like in the video above!
+You can use it to make spicy soups, pancakes, and seasoned namul!

 Insider Tip!